Charges spiked against ex-governor, 8 others in Flint water

 "But they do not authorize the judge to issue indictments," the court said in a 6-0 opinion.

+The challenge was filed by former health director, Nick Lyon, but the decision also applies to Snyder and others who were indicted by Genesee County Judge David Newblatt.

-The attorney general's office was reviewing the decision and had no immediate comment, spokeswoman Lynsey Mukomel said.
+The attorney general's office was reviewing the opinion and had no immediate comment, spokeswoman Lynsey Mukomel said.

 In a money-saving move, Flint managers appointed by Snyder switched the city’s water source to the Flint River.
 State regulators said the river water didn’t need to be treated to reduce its corrosive qualities.
 That was a ruinous decision: Lead from old pipes flowed through the system for 18 months in the majority-Black city.